oscarsandford/qoemf/docs/index.md

 /s11042-021-11467-x paper enforces throughput as a necessary metric, and that response time (or RTT) must be considered. https://ieeexplore.ieee.org/document/9251144/authors#authors also reinforces the use of delays tests and jitter as QoS measurements.

-The final metrics that have been decided on are
+The final metrics that have been decided on are:

-    \item Throughput (total transmitted data in bits)/(total time taken in seconds)
+-Throughput (total transmitted data in bits)/(total time taken in seconds)
-    \item Delay (time required to transmit the data from sender to receiver)
+- Delay (time required to transmit the data from sender to receiver)
-    \item Packet loss (the number of packets not delivered to their destination)
+- Packet loss (the number of packets not delivered to their destination)
-    \item Jitter (the variance in latency)'
+- Jitter (the variance in latency)
-	\item RTT (Round-Trip Time)
+- RTT (Round-Trip Time)

 Our next tasks will include finalizing the emulation code that will be used for testing.
 Some further research may take place.
 The purpose for the research is to compare proper implementation of an emulation of a network and testing it using a framework.
 It is the hope that by increasing our knowledge of similar emulations it will inform our approach in our